|

 "Do you think he drowned?" asked Gimli.

 "No, elvellon," said Legolas.
-"No. If he had drowned,
+"No. Had

 "Yes," agreed Haldir.
 "But where?
 The cliff face